thgmlH/Back-end/Nestjs/README.md

 ## Description

-Practicing using Nestjs framework and studying typescript as well.
+---Practicing using Nestjs framework and studying typescript as well---

 (Login, Email process executed)